Layr-Labs/eigenlayer-avs-playgrounds/docs/runbook.md

 This function would notify the AVS about the intention of all stakers who have queued withdrawal requests by calling `staker-queue-withdrawal`.
 This will update the record of active queued withdrawal requests with additional information, namely  the fields `isServiceNotifiedYet` and `middlewareTimesIndexForWithdrawal`, in the file [modified_queue_withdrawal_output.json](https://github.com/Layr-Labs/eigenlayer-AVS-playgrounds/blob/alpha/script/output/5/modified_queue_withdrawal_output.json).

 #### advanceChainBy100Blocks
-This function advances the Anvil chain by 100 blocks.
+This function advances the Anvil chain by 100 blocks so that when the call to complete queued withdrawals is made, they are successful.

 #### staker-complete-queued-withdrawal
+This function would complete the queued withdrawal for the staker.
+In order to do so, the script accesses [modified_queue_withdrawal_output.json](https://github.com/Layr-Labs/eigenlayer-AVS-playgrounds/blob/alpha/script/output/5/modified_queue_withdrawal_output.json) to construct a `QueuedWithdrawal` data structure and `middlewareTimesIndex` for passing as an argument while calling `completeQueuedWithdrawal` in [completeQueuedWithdrawal](https://github.com/Layr-Labs/eigenlayer-contracts/blob/ac143c1b772f3cacad7353024b408e6f168ece69/src/contracts/core/StrategyManager.sol#L450).